General number field sieve: Polynomial choice

+which in turn means that m is a root of the polynomial $f(x) = a_dx^d + \cdots + a_1x + a_0$ modulo n.
+For the purposes of the general number field sieve, we first fix an appropriate degree d and then perform the above expansion for a number of values m of order n1/d, after which we choose the polynomial f to be the one whose coefficients are overall the smallest among the candidates obtained in this way.
+We then simply set $g(x) = x - m$.

 Improving polynomial choice

 The choice of polynomial can dramatically affect the time to complete the remainder of the algorithm.
 The method of choosing polynomials based on the expansion of n in base m shown above is suboptimal in many practical situations, leading to the development of better methods.

 One such method was suggested by Murphy and Brent; they introduce a two-part score for polynomials, based on the presence of roots modulo small primes and on the average value that the polynomial takes over the sieving area.

 The best reported results were achieved by the method of Thorsten Kleinjung, which allows g(x) = ax + b, and searches over a composed of small prime factors congruent to 1 modulo 2d and over leading coefficients of f which are divisible by 60.